emilyashley/emilyashley.github.io/_posts/2016-03-03-til-logical-tricks.markdown

 bar = 3 || 5; //returns 3
 ```

-You know what this means?
-We can use logical operators for conditional variable assignment.
-Remember, `undefined`'s are falsy, so this is handy for not overwriting existing values.
+We could use logical operators for conditional variable assignment.
+Remember, `undefined`'s are falsy, so this could be handy way to not overwrite existing values.
+(Note: this can backfire in cases where the variable is another falsy value.
+Try it!
+Combine different logical operators to guard against this unwanted outcome)

 ```javascript
 foo = foo || 1; //returns 1 if foo is falsy